Giskard-AI/giskard-hub/script-docs/hub/sdk/checks.rst

 Tone and style checks
 _____________________

-We can use a conformity check to ensure that the model maintains a professional and helpful tone.
+We can use a conformity check to ensure that the agent maintains a professional and helpful tone.

 .. code-block:: python